Connect Child Check-In system (Legacy)

 In this article

-Introduction to the check-in system
+Introduction to the Child Check-In system

 Configuring the Brother label printer - Mac